jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 ##### 2.2. **Destructibility of Data**

-1) If the users actively delete the data or need to destruct the data after expiry of service term, JD Cloud will automatically clear the corresponding data in the disks and memory of the physical server, and the data cannot be recovered.
+1) If the users actively delete the data or need to destruct the data after expiry of service term, JD Cloud & AI will automatically clear the corresponding data in the disks and memory of the physical server, and the data cannot be recovered.

-2) Before scrapping, outsourced maintenance or resale of the device used for the cloud services, JD Cloud will adopt demagnetization operation on its physical disk.
+2) Before scrapping, outsourced maintenance or resale of the device used for the cloud services, JD Cloud & AI will adopt demagnetization operation on its physical disk.

 ##### 2.3. **Privacy of Data**

-By means of encryption and security group isolation, JD Cloud ensures that the user data in the same resource pools are invisible with each other.
+By means of encryption and security group isolation, JD Cloud & AI ensures that the user data in the same resource pools are invisible with each other.
 In which, security groups can isolate different user resources through a series of data link level and network level IAM technology.

 ##### 2.4. **Right to Know of Data**

 Users have the right to know the geographical location of data center with their data and backup data, as well as the number of data backup, of which::

-1) At present, JD Cloud Data Centers are distributed in North China (Beijing) and East China (Shanghai) respectively.
+1) At present, JD Cloud & AI Data Centers are distributed in North China (Beijing) and East China (Shanghai) respectively.
 Users must select the corresponding data center according to the geographical location when they enable the cloud service, and their data will be stored in the data center specified by themselves;

-2) JD Cloud service provides automatic data backup function; the backup data are stored in the same data center as the source data by default.
+2) JD Cloud & AI service provides automatic data backup function; the backup data are stored in the same data center as the source data by default.
 Users need not to designate the number and storage location for their data’s automatic backup.

-3) JD Cloud data centers will comply with the relevant local laws and regulations; users have the right to know and they can contact customer service personnel of JD Cloud to acquire the detailed information.
+3) JD Cloud & AI data centers will comply with the relevant local laws and regulations; users have the right to know and they can contact customer service personnel of JD Cloud & AI to acquire the detailed information.

 4) Except for the requirements of local laws and regulations or the supervision and auditing of regulatory authorities, all user data, applications and behavior log will not be provided to the third party.
-Apart from being used for statistics & analysis of product operating status of JD Cloud, user behavior logs will not display user personal information data to the external.
+Apart from being used for statistics & analysis of product operating status of JD Cloud & AI, user behavior logs will not display user personal information data to the external.

 ##### 2.5. **Reviewability of Data**

-In accordance with existing laws and regulations or the requirements from reasons such as supervision by government supervision department, safety and compliance, audit or forensic investigation, and subject to compliance with processes and procedures, JD Cloud may provide relevant information about the services used by users including the running log of key components, operational records of operation and maintenance personnel, records user operation and other information.
+In accordance with existing laws and regulations or the requirements from reasons such as supervision by government supervision department, safety and compliance, audit or forensic investigation, and subject to compliance with processes and procedures, JD Cloud & AI may provide relevant information about the services used by users including the running log of key components, operational records of operation and maintenance personnel, records user operation and other information.

 ##### 2.6. **Service Availability**